nliulab/AutoScore-Ordinal/README.md

 Generating Scoring Models for Ordinal Outcomes
 ================

-> ### AutoScore-Ordinal has been merged with the [AutoScore package](https://github.com/nliulab/AutoScore/).
-Please visit [AutoScore bookdown page](https://nliulab.github.io/AutoScore/) for a full tutorial.

-# AutoScore-Ordinal Description

 AutoScore-Ordinal is a novel machine learning framework to automate the development of interpretable clinical scoring models for ordinal outcomes, which expands the [original AutoScore framework for binary